Disappearance of Ben McDaniel: Background

-The McDaniels suggested their son take a sabbatical, offering to support him financially while he and his dog, a chocolate Labrador he had rescued, lived in the family's beach home at Santa Rosa Beach on the Emerald Coast of the Florida Panhandle.
+His parents suggested their son take a sabbatical, offering to support him financially while he and his dog, a chocolate Labrador he had rescued, lived in the family's beach home at Santa Rosa Beach on the Emerald Coast of the Florida Panhandle.
 He accepted the offer and moved into the house in April 2010.
-His parents and girlfriend say the move was proving beneficial, as Ben was beginning to think and talk about moving on from his recent personal setbacks.
+His parents and girlfriend say the move was proving beneficial, as McDaniel was beginning to think and talk about moving on from his recent personal setbacks.

-Relocating to the Gulf Coast allowed Ben to indulge in his preferred hobby, scuba diving.
+Relocating to the Gulf Coast allowed McDaniel to indulge in his preferred hobby, scuba diving.
 He had first taken it up at the age of 15, practicing with his tanks in the family pool.
 Despite living on the coast during his sabbatical, he preferred to dive in fresh water, becoming a frequent visitor to Vortex Spring, located inland a short distance north of Ponce de Leon.